httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Client Behavior

 A client can continue the upload and append representation data by sending a `PATCH` reqeust with the `application/partial-upload` media type to the upload resource.
-The request content is the presentation data to append.
+The request content is the representation data to append.

-The client MUST indicate the offset of the request content inside the representation data by including the offset in the `Upload-Offset` request header.
-To ensure that the upload resource will accept the offset, the value SHOULD match the offset reported in an immediate previous response from retrieving the offset ({{offset-retrieving}}) or appending ({{upload-appending}}).
+The client MUST indicate the offset of the request content inside the representation data by including the `Upload-Offset` request header field.
+To ensure that the upload resource will accept request, the offset SHOULD be taken from an immediate previous response for retrieving the offset ({{offset-retrieving}}) or appending representation data ({{upload-appending}}).

 The request MUST include the `Upload-Complete` header field.
 Its value is true if the end of the request content is the end of the representation data.
 If the content is then fully received by the upload resource, the upload will be complete.

 The request content MAY be empty.
 If the `Upload-Complete` field is then set to true, the client wants to complete the upload without appending additional representation data.

-If the client received a final response and the remaining representation data was transfered in the request content, the corresponding response belongs to the resource processing the representation according to the initial request (see {{upload-creation}}).
+If the client received a final response and the remaining representation data was transferred in the request content, the upload is complete and the corresponding response belongs to the resource processing the representation according to the initial request (see {{upload-creation}}).
 Otherwise, the client can continue appending representation data using another `PATCH` request.
 The client MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a 5xx status is received.
 The client SHOULD NOT automatically retry if it receives a 4xx status code.
 The client SHOULD consider the upload failed if the status code indicates a success but the offset indicated by the `Upload-Offset` response field does not equal the representation data's length.

 ### Server Behavior

-An upload resource applies a `PATCH` request with the `application/partial-upload` media type by appending the request content to the upload resource.
+An upload resource applies a `PATCH` request with the `application/partial-upload` media type by appending the patch document in the request content to the upload resource.

 If the upload resource does not receive the entire patch document, for example because of canceled requests or dropped connections, it SHOULD append as much of the patch document starting at its beginning and without discontinuities as possible.
 Appending a continuous section starting at the patch document's beginning constitutes a successful PATCH as defined in {{Section 2 of PATCH}}.